ashleychontos/pySYD/docs/library/index.rst

 ``pySYD`` library
 *****************

-We are *thrilled* that you are eager to learn more about asteroseismology!
+We are absolutely *thrilled* that you are eager to learn more about asteroseismology!

 Overview
 ########